persteenolsen/dotnet-6-minimal-api/README.md

 # dotnet-6-minimal-api

-A minimal Web API created by .NET 6.0
+A simple Web API created by .NET 6.0 serving as a Basic Starter

 # Create a global json